State Library Response to COVID 19

 - Can I bring my children to the Library?

-Yes, all visitors will be required to wash and sanitise their hands on entering the Library.
+Yes, all visitors should sanitise their hands on entering the Library.

 - Can I use the computers?

-Yes, computers will be available for public use.
-There will be a one-hour time limit.
-The keyboard and mouse will be cleaned after every use.
+Yes, computers are available for public use.
+There is a one-hour time limit.
+Public computers can be booked on the Ground Floor of the Library.
+The keyboard and mouse will be cleaned regularly.

 - Can I print?

-- Will the Battye Library on the third floor be open?
+- Is the Battye Library on the Third Floor open?

-- Will the Mystery Box service still be available?
+- Is the Mystery Box service still available?

 - Can I book a venue for a meeting?